Mauritshuis — A new identity for the home of Dutch Golden Age painting

 Services Visual Identity, Interactive & Web, Print

-Built in the 17th century and acquired by the Dutch State in 1820, the Mauritshuis is a fine example of Dutch Classicist architecture.
-Home of the Royal Picture Gallery since 1822, its opulent rooms are filled with Golden Age masterpieces including ‘The Goldfinch’ (1654) by Carel Fabritius, Rembrandt’s ‘The Anatomy Lesson of Dr Nicolaes Tulp’ (1632) and ‘Girl with a Pearl Earring’ (c.1665) by Vermeer.
-Following a two-year refurbishment, the Mauritshuis reopened in June 2014 with a new visual identity designed by Studio Dumbar.
+Built in the 17th century, the Mauritshuis is a fine example of Dutch Classicist architecture.
+Home to the Royal Picture Gallery since 1822, its opulent rooms are filled with Golden Age masterpieces including Vermeer’s ‘Girl with a Pearl Earring’ (c.1665), ‘The Goldfinch’ (1654) by Carel Fabritius, and Rembrandt’s ‘The Anatomy Lesson of Dr Nicolaes Tulp’ (1632).

 Prestige and heritage were at the heart of our strategy.
 It was important to celebrate the museum’s history, symbolising an era of extraordinary success and prosperity for the Netherlands, both culturally and economically.
 However, it was equally important to make visible connections with the future; making sure the museum appeals to 21st century audiences and communication technologies.

 Inspired by artists’ monograms – and supported by a contemporary word-mark – the new logo overlaps reproductions of key paintings, linking the Mauritshuis to its collection.
 The new photographic style shows paintings within the architectural context of the museum (through doorways, for example), with colour palettes inspired by the Golden Age and the museum’s baroque interior, including its famous damask wall coverings.